johnlaudun/jln/_posts/2024-09-16-folklore-podcasts.md

 - [The Appalachian Folklore Podcast](https://podcasts.apple.com/us/podcast/the-appalachian-folklore-podcast/id1644746793) describes itself a “wild hike through the history and migration of the folk culture, stories, traditions, and haints hidden in hills and hollers of Appalachia.”
 - It looks like RadioLab did a [12-part series on Dolly Parton](https://podcasts.apple.com/us/podcast/dolly-partons-america/id1481398762) that one person said was worth a listen.
 - [Morbid Curiosity](https://podcasts.apple.com/us/podcast/the-morbid-curiosity-podcast/id1139815028), a history program, got high marks from one of the respondents.
 It describes itself as being about everything from serial killers to ghosts, ancient remains, and obscure medical conditions.

+If you know of other podcasts that should be listed here, please let me know so I can update it.